United Theological Seminary: History

 The seminary began offering a Doctor of Ministry degree for the first time in 1971, with the first students to receive a doctorate graduating in 1973.
 The school established the Communication Center in 1973, with a sizable amount of multimedia technology resources and a television production studio.
 The seminary soon became known as a leader and innovator in religious programming and the application of new technologies to theological education.
 The seminary was also one of the first seminaries to offer curriculum and research related to biblical storytelling, with New Testament professor Tom Bommershine being credited as the creator of the discipline.
 The Harriet L. Miller Women's Center was created in 1977 to support theologians and clergy who wished to research or support feminist theology, womanist theology, and mujerista theology.
 The seminary later hired leading womanist theologian Prathia Hall as director of the center before she was later named dean of the seminary.
 During the 1970s and 1980s, several other new initiatives were undertaken and the seminary expanded their degree offerings at the masters level to offer two new degree programs.
 1992 saw the creation of a Doctor of Missiology degree program.
 In 1996 a second campus was established in Buffalo, New York, on the campus of Houghton College, which was in existence until 2005, when school officials decided to shut down the campus and allocate funds to improve other institutional programs.
 Another campus site had earlier been created at the University of Charleston.
 That campus was later moved to West Virginia Wesleyan College, which is still a popular venue for students living in the Mideastern United States.
-Two years after celebrating their 130th anniversary in 2001, the seminary formed the Institute for Applied Theology in 2003, which offers courses and workshops to clergy, lay leaders, and community members.
-In 2012, the seminary changed the name of the Institute for Applied Theology to the School for Discipleship and Renewal.
+Two years after celebrating their 130th anniversary in 2001, the seminary formed the Institute for Applied Theology in 2003, which offered courses and workshops to clergy, lay leaders, and community members.
+In 2012, the seminary changed the name of the Institute for Applied Theology to the School for Discipleship and Renewal, and it continued operating through 2023.
+The school now offers non-degree resourcing through the Bishop Bruce Ough Innovation Center, launched in 2020, and the Fire Academy, introduced in 2024.
+The seminary introduced a Doctor of Theology degree in 2024.